scotty-c/puppet-demo/README.md

 cd that directory
 vagrant up
 ```
-This will build a demo environment of 3 boxes in Docker Swarm cluster and 1 Swarm Manager.
-It also configurers Conul so we can monitor the cluster and contianers on the cluster.
+This will build a demo environment of 3 boxes in Docker Swarm cluster and 2 Swarm Managers.
+It also configures Conul so we can monitor the cluster and containers on the cluster.
-We use weave to network between the containers and Docker compose to roll out the apps (Jenkins, Nginx, Rabitmq).
+We use the native Docker network between the containers and Docker compose to roll out the apps (Jenkins, Nginx, Rabitmq).
 This is all automated and controlled with Puppet.

-Please note that this takes some time to build, almost 40 mins.
+I have updated my Golang and swarm modules to decrease the build times (dramatically !!!)

 # URL
 consul